Sayed94h/restful-courses/project-planning/development-strategy.md

 ### Task A:

+- add some data to courses.json

+### Task B:

 - Read the data from the json file called courses.json using get http method

-### Task B:

 ### Task C: